-Options to reduce net expenditure were developed by the Management Team during the year and reported initially to the Executive.
-The process concluded in February 2015 when the full Council agreed a net budget for the year of £13.2m.
-The budget assumed the use of £2.4m from reserves and included various proposals to reduce the overall budget by £0.7m.
-Details on the revenue outturn for 2015/16 are provided in the Financial Performance section below.
+Options to reduce net expenditure were developed by the Management Team during the year and reported to the Executive following initial consideration by the Budget Working Group.
+The process concluded in February 2016 when the full Council agreed a net budget for the year of £12.2m.
+The budget assumed the use of £2.0m from reserves and included various proposals to reduce the overall budget by £1.1m.
+Details on the revenue outturn for 2016/17 are provided in the Financial Performance section below.